Some1sm/TuneTransporter/README.md

 # TuneTransporter - Chrome Extension

 TuneTransporter is a Chrome extension that seamlessly bridges Spotify and YouTube Music.
-It automatically redirects music links between the two services and provides tools to easily copy converted links.
+It automatically redirects music links between the two services and provides tools to easily copy converted links and raw track information.

 ## Features